agile-learning-institute/mentorHub/README.md

 - Check the [mentorHub Project](https://github.com/orgs/agile-learning-institute/projects/3/views/2) for a Kanban of issues.
 - Select an issue that is in **Done** and move it to **Testing** to start your work.
-- Do your Cypress tests in the Testing Environment
+- Do your Cypress/Postman tests in the Testing Environment
 - When testing is complete, move the issue from **Testing** to **Complete**
 - NOTE: This workflow needs some work - TBD by SQA